Platinum coins of the Russian Empire

-The Russian Empire minted platinum coins from 1828 to 1845, with face values of 3, 6, and 12 rubles.
+The Russian Empire minted platinum coins from 1828 to 1845, with face values of 3, 6 and 12 rubles.

 History

 A "new Siberian metal", platinum, became known in Russia in 1819.
 Though it was first observed only as minor inclusions in rocks, richer deposits were discovered in the late 1824 which were mined beginning in 1825.
 These discoveries prompted Demidov to start looking for platinum around his Nizhny Tagil plants, where it was quickly found along the river beds.
-In late 1826, P. G. Sobolevsky (the father of powder metallurgy in Russia) invented a simple way of processing platinum that prompted the idea to use platinum in coins.
-The decree of 24 April 1828 noted that "among the treasures of the Ural Mountains also occurs platinum, which previously was located almost exclusively in South America.
+In late 1826, P.G.
+Sobolevsky (the father of powder metallurgy in Russia) invented a simple way of processing platinum that prompted the idea to use platinum in coins.
+The decree of 24 April 1828 A.D. noted that "among the treasures of the Ural Mountains also occurs platinum, which previously was located almost exclusively in South America.
 For easy sale of this precious metal, it is desirable to introduce it in coins" and also described the design of new coins.

-Minting began with 3-ruble coins, and 6-ruble and 12-ruble coins were added in 1829 and 1830, respectively.
+Minting began with 3-ruble coins, 6-ruble and 12-ruble coins were added in 1829 and 1830, respectively.
 1,371,691 3-ruble coins were minted, along with 14,847 6-ruble and 3,474 12-ruble coins.
 The first coin was sent to the prominent German scientist Alexander von Humboldt, who was previously asked to evaluate the use of platinum as a currency and confirm its price relative to silver.
 After his death, the emperor Alexander II bought that coin, and in 1859 it was returned to Russia and later became an exhibit of the Hermitage Museum in Saint Petersburg.

 Humboldt's fame as a world famous explorer and geologist created a demand for his advice about the role of platinum in coinage.
 Count Georg Ludwig Cancrin, the Minister of Finance in the Russian cabinet, addressed a letter to Humboldt on August 15, 1827.
 "Cancrin wrote to request information about platinum as a possible Russian currency.
 Platinum had been found in the Ural Mountains five years previously and Cancrin hoped that Humboldt would be able to provide him with information about the platinum currency that was used in Colombia.
 He knew that Humboldt still had close connections in South America."